cvs-health/testilo/README.md

 }
 ```

-As shown, a batch, unlike a target list, defines named sequences of acts.
+As shown, a batch, unlike a target list, defines named groups of acts.
 They can be substituted for script placeholders, so various complex operations can be performed on each target.

-In this example, the `public` act sequence contains only 1 act, of type `launch`.
-A `launch` act can have a `what` property and a `url` property, but, if not, those property values are inherited from the corresponding properties of the target.
-In this case, the `what` value is specified, but the `url` value will be inherited.
+In this example, the `public` act group contains only 1 act, of type `launch`.
+A `launch` act in an act group is permitted to have only two properties, `what` and `url`.
+If either of these is omitted, its value is inherited from the corresponding property of the target.
+In the `public` act group in this case, the `what` value is specified, but the `url` value will be `https://acmeclothes.com/`, inherited from the target.

 A batch is a JavaScript object.
 It can be converted to JSON and stored in a file.